XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 # SCA Measurements and Analysis

-This repository contains the measurements and evaluations for Chapter 4 of the following book.
+This repository contains the measurements and evaluations presented in Chapter 4 of the following book:

+**_Cryptography and Embedded Systems Security_**
+*Authors*: Xiaolu Hou, Jakub Breier
+*ISBN*: 978-3-031-62205-2
+*Publisher*: Springer Nature, 2024

 _Cryptography and Embedded Systems Security, Xiaolu Hou, Jakub Breier, ISBN: 978-3-031-62205-2, Springer Nature, 2024._

-For any usage, please cite
+For any usage of this repository, please cite the book using the following BibTeX entry:
 ```
 @book{SCAbook2024,
   title={Cryptography and Embedded Systems Security},